 #47 Yucuna rapé Laurel | Gentle Cleansing

-Yucuna rapé Laurel was made for us in the jungle of Colombia.
-William is the creator of this special recipe.
-It is an aromatic blend to be shared and used on celebration, for cleansing and lift up the mood and spirit.
+Yucuna rapé Laurel was made for us in Colombia’s southern lush jungle.
+Our friend William is the creator of this special recipe.
+It is an aromatic blend to be shared and used during celebrations.
+It is recommended for cleansing and lifting up mood and spirit.
 It has the leaves of a very aromatic Laurel from the jungle.

 What is Rapé?

 Rapé, pronounced ‘ha-pey’ in Portuguese, is a traditional snuff used by various indigenous tribes of South America.
 Predominantly tribal people from Brazil and Peru.
 Rapé blends contain a ground mixture of plants, tree bark, seeds, and ash.
 The fine powder is blown into each nostril through a bone or bamboo pipe called a ‘Tepi’ or ‘Kuripe’.
 The Tepi applicator is a long blow pipe that connects the nostril of the receiver to the mouth of the person that administers the snuff.
 The Kuripe is for self-application.
 The V-shaped applicator connects the nostril to the mouth allowing the snuff to be self-blown into the nose.

 Each tribe has its own rapé formula and usually, it is women who gather the ingredients.
 The selection, mixture, and grinding process are regarded as a ritual only to be performed by a reputable healer.
 The snuff is typically made in small batches according to the specific needs of the person being treated or the ceremony’s occasion.

 The use of Rapé aims to restore our connection to nature and a sense of grounding.
 It clears mental fog and confusion eliminating negative thought patterns.
 These powerful snuffs bring about physical and spiritual wellness.

 What is Rapé – Waking Herbs blog